CodeSmile-0000011110110111/Luny-Examples/README.md

 # Unity Version

-Project built with Unity 6000.0.55f1.
-Best to open it with this exact version of Unity.
+Project built with Unity 6000.0.57f1.
+Best to open it with this exact version of Unity, or at least with the same major/minor version (ie 6.0).

 Please [report any issues here](https://github.com/CodeSmile-0000011110110111/Luny-Examples/issues).